top of page

 In the video below, Cheri explains how she worked with a woman whose ancestor was enslaved by their common ancestor.
 Through their work together, they are both finding healing.
 Watch the video to hear more.

-In short, if you are a descendant of slaveholders, you are not responsible for the past actions.
-You do have a responsibility to share documents they discover while climbing their family tree with the African-American community.
+In short, if you are a descendant of slaveholders, you are not responsible for your past actions.
+You are responsible for sharing documents they discover while climbing their family tree with the African-American community.
 Together, we can all find our families.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.